timojch/bitburner/mistymod-infiltration.md

 1. To make infiltration more strategic / *Players feel like they're making choices during infiltrations.*
 2. To make infiltration more enticing / *Players should be excited to try to infiltrate a target even if their stats aren't high enough to fully infiltrate it.*
 3. To make infiltration less repetitive / *Players should get their fill of infiltration in a single go - they should not immediately re-enter an infiltration after completing one.*
-4. To preserve compatibility with existing interfaces / *I can update this mod easily if hydroflame adds a new minigame*
+4. To preserve compatibility with existing interfaces / *I can update easily if hydroflame adds a new minigame*

 ## Non-goals